KenyansaAmenya/Global-sales-analysis/README.md

 - Modifying sales targets
 - Observing potential impact on revenue and profit

-*(This section was particularly challenging and is open for further improvement.)*
+*(This section was particularly challenging to me and I am open for further improvement.)*

 ---

-##  Insights from the Sales Dashboard
+##  Insights derived from the Sales Dashboard

 ### Regional Highlights
 - **Americas:**